Sunday, January 29, 2023

 J.H.
 Cain General Merchandise

-We learned about Buttermilk Alley Buttermilk Alley is a narrow lane running between Front and Arnett streets.
-Circa 1900, the alley gave a safe haven for sweethearts to take a walk at dusk and hold hands.
-Mrs. Katie, an African-American woman who worked for Dr. Kyser on Front Street, sat on her porch and kept a watchful eye on the youth’s safety.
+We learned about Buttermilk Alley, a narrow lane between Front and Arnett Streets.
+Circa 1900 was a safe haven for sweethearts to take a walk at dusk and hold hands.
+Mrs. Katie, an African-American woman working for Dr. Kyser on Front Street, sat on her porch and watched the youth's safety.

 Buttermilk Aly